 The study also asked users how they change the way they protect their accounts after a cyberattack.
 In all age groups, changing passwords was the most frequently employed method.
 People most often switch to more complex passwords.
-In addition, after a security incident, users choose many and more complicated passwords or change their password regularly.
+In addition, after a security incident, users choose many and more complicated passwords or change their passwords regularly.
 Multi-factor authentication – the question asked was specifically about two-factor authentication – ranks just fourth among the measures taken.
 Younger people are more open to this method, which is certainly more secure than simply relying on a password for authentication.
-In the age group up to 39 years, around 39 percent use the safer method mentioned above, and among those aged 40 to 59 as many as 46 percent.
-Among those over 60, the figure is only around 29 percent.
+In the age group up to 39 years, around 39 per cent use the safer method mentioned above, and among those aged 40 to 59 as many as 46 per cent.
+Among those over 60, the figure is only around 29 per cent.

-Older people sceptical about single sign-ons via social login
+Older people sceptical about single sign-on via social login

 In summary, it can be said that, contrary to expectations, digital natives are more careless about some aspects of password security than those users who have grown up in a predominantly analogue world.
 However, they are ahead of the game when it comes to modern technologies such as multi-factor authentication, which also serve online security.